- GDP (PPP):

 - FDI Inflow:

 A former colony of Spain and then of the United States that is spread over 7,000 linguistically diverse Western Pacific islands, the Philippines became a self-governing commonwealth in 1935.
 Its diverse population speaks more than 80 languages and dialects and is spread over 7,000 islands in the Western Pacific.
-During President Benigno Aquino III’s single six-year term, the Philippines became one of the region’s best-performing economies.
-Longtime Davao City Mayor Rodrigo Duterte succeeded Aquino in 2016.
+Longtime Davao City Mayor Rodrigo Duterte succeeded President Benigno Aquino III in 2016.
 Duterte has consolidated power in traditional Philippine political fashion by marginalizing his opponents, and his brutal crackdown on illegal drugs reflects authoritarian tendencies.
 Duterte was strengthened politically when his allies swept the 2019 midterm Senate elections.
 In an effort to improve economic relations, Duterte has downplayed tensions with China.
 Agriculture is still a significant part of the economy, but industrial production in such areas as electronics, apparel, and shipbuilding has been growing rapidly.
 Remittances from overseas workers are equivalent to nearly 10 percent of GDP.